-McKee, a Republican, was the representative for Mississippi's 5th congressional district from 1873 to 1875.
+McKee was the representative for Mississippi’s 5th congressional district and was a Republican.
+He served from 1873 to 1875.

 From Feb 1870 to Mar 1875, McKee missed 551 of 1,476 roll call votes, which is 37.3%.
 This is much worse than the median of 22.4% among the lifetime records of representatives serving in Mar 1875.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000